Krishnasugangar/Video-Gallery/README.md

 * Hosting static projects with GitHub Pages

 ______________________________________________________________________________________________
-To run the project
+📝 To run the project:

-Clone the project
+* Clone the project

-open editor
+* open editor

-run the Index.html file
+* run the Index.html file